yoav-lavi/ts-dependent-types/README.md

 # ts-dependent-types

-An experimental definition of dependent types in TypeScript
+An experimental collection of dependent type definitions in TypeScript

 [Dependent types](https://en.wikipedia.org/wiki/Dependent_type) are types that rely on the value of variables rather than only on types.
 These can be useful to further restrict contracts.